jahanzaibmuneer/How-to-make-product-description-tabs-in-Shopify-with-out-APP-/README.md

 Step 1: First you need to open you theme code.
 In templates folder find the file product.liquid

-Step 2: If your theme has section then in the product.liquid you will see {% section 'product-template' %} option this file from sections folder.
+Step 2: In the product.liquid you will see {% section 'product-template' %}.
+Open this file from sections folder.

 Step 3: Find the following code in product-template.liquid